 EmpowerMe: All current students, including those who have opted out of the StudentCare extended health plan, can access 24/7 solution-focused counselling through a service called Empower Me.

-What is EmpowerMe?
-It’s a Student Assistance Program where you can receive direct support from registered clinical counsellors, consultants, and life coaches.
+EmpowerMe is a student assistance program where you can receive direct support from registered clinical counsellors, consultants, and life coaches.

-How can I connect with their services?
-You will do an intake session by phone at 1-833-628-5589, 24/7 and will then be referred to the support you need.
-This number can be used in Canada and the United States.
+To connect with their services, you will do an intake session by phone at 1-833-628-5589 and will then be referred to the support you need.
+You can call the number 24/7 to get started and it can be used in Canada and the United States.
 You can meet in person or using telehealth methods of phone and online counselling.

-I’m outside of Canada.
-How can I access these services?
 There are toll-free numbers for students in 22 countries outside of Canada and the United States.
 Please see page 4 of the FAQ document for more details.

 What’s their website?